Munoon/Cloud-Movies-List/README.md

 # Cloud Movies List
 Spring Cloud learning project.
-Service, provided movies list with ability for users to add movies to favourites or watch later and mark movies.
+Service, provided movies list with ability for users to add movies to favorites or watch later and mark movies.

 ## Used technologies
 Java (11 and 8), Maven,